choripan-systems/Documentation/nobleComp/App-Install-On-Windows.md

 ![noBLE](./assets/App-Install-On-Windows/SS-11.png)

 <br>

+> [!TIP]
+> If at the end of the scan the list box is empty, ensure the Bluetooth is enabled on your Windows device, and that your noBLE device is plugged in and within signal reach.

 Pressing the green Connect button will cause nobleComp to connect to the selected noBLE device, and to fetch its current configuration and state, which is shown on the Device Configuration window.
 When connecting to a brand new noBLE device all the settings will be at their factory defaults: